nodejs/node/doc/api/n-api.md

 - `[in] env`: The environment that the API is invoked under.
 - `[in] str`: Character buffer representing a UTF16-LE-encoded string.
-- `[in] length`: The length of the string in two-byte code units, or -1 if it is null-terminated.
+- `[in] length`: The length of the string in two-byte code units, or NAPI_AUTO_LENGTH if it is null-terminated.
 - `[out] result`: A `napi_value` representing a JavaScript String.

 Returns `napi_ok` if the API succeeded.